wpwing-dev/wpwing-pdf-invoice-packing-slip-for-woocommerce/readme.txt

 = 1.0.1 - 15/10/2021 =

 * Update: Settings text.
-* Update: Set default invoice number if empty in the settings section.
+* Update: Set the default invoice number if empty in the settings section.

 = 1.0.0 - 14/10/2021 =